lyteword/chspurgeon-tod/volume-1/psalm-9.md

 seek.

-## "O hope of every contrite heart,
+O hope of every contrite heart,

 O joy of all the meek,